Present Continuous Tense - Usage & Explanation

 She is constantly interrupting me when I’m trying to work.

-To describe actions or situations that are changing, developing, or improving.
+To describe actions or situations that are changing or developing.

 He is improving his French skills.